-^b Per SMC 17C.200.050-1, a tree-planted continuous buffer requires a 5-foot minimum width for commercial zones.
+B. Per SMC 17C.200.050-1, a tree-planted continuous buffer requires a 5-foot minimum width for commercial zones.
 For residential and industrial zones, the minimum increases to 6 feet.
 Alternatively, a narrower buffer may be used in select zones if tree vaults are implemented.

-^c Buffers in commercial areas may be planted or concrete.
+C. Buffers in commercial areas may be planted or concrete.
 When stormwater disposal is a governing concern, consideration should be given to use pervious surfaces.

-^d The flexible area includes a menu of options which are chosen based on what maeks most sense according to city plans, environmental responsibilities, and context.
+D. The flexible area includes a menu of options which are chosen based on what makes most sense according to city plans, environmental responsibilities, and context.
 In some cases, none of these will fit within the project.
 Only in very rare cases will more than one fit - for instance, a parking lane plus bio-retention swale.

-^e In places designated for shared-use paths, the path can take the place of the sidewalk zone.
+E. In places designated for shared-use paths, the path can take the place of the sidewalk zone.

-^f Consult Master Bicycle Plan for guidance on facility type and selection.
+F. Consult Master Bicycle Plan for guidance on facility type and selection.
 Possible facilities include bike lanes, buffered bike lanes, and parking protected bike lanes (cycle tracks).
-Bicycle facilities may operate in the Flexible Area or the Vehicle Realm.
-Bicycle boulevards and shared roadways are possibilities on Urban Local streets.
+Bicycle facilities may operate in the Fierdble Area or the Vehicle Realm.
+Bicycle boulevards and shared roadways are possibilities on Urban Local Access Streets.

-^g Consult the Spokane Regional Stormwater Manual and Eastern Washington Low Impact Development Guidance Manual for desired locations for stormwater facilities.
-The stormwater
+G. Consult the Spokane Regional Stormwater Manual and Eastern Washington Low Impact Development Guidance Manual for desired locations for stormwater facilities.
+The stormwater catchment area must meet the required volume generated by the planned impervious area.

-^hAt intersections and mid-block crossings, provide curb extensions into the parking lane.
-1On transit corridors, use bus bulbs if space allows to ease boarding, reduce sidewalk congestion, and allow buses to easily re-enter traffic.
+H. intersections and mid-block crossings, provide curb extensions into the parking lane.

+On transit corridors, use bus butbs if space allows to ease boarding, reduce sidewalk congestion, and allow buses to easily re-enter traffic.
 This should typically be done only if there is a second lane for vehicles to continue around stopped buses.

-^j Care must be taken when applying minimum values for parking and lane width to provide sufficient space as to avoid side-swipe collisions.
-If adjacent vehicle lanes are selected at minimum width, then parking width needs to be sufficient for a buffer.
-K Red and orange bike lane routes on the Master Bicycle Plan should include buffers.
-Separation buffer between bike lane and vehicle lane should be implemented via parallel lane edge stripes with a periodic cross-hatch.
+J. "High Traffic" and "Medium Traffic" lane routes on the Master Bicycle Plan should include buffers.
+Separation buffer between bike iane and vehicle lane should be implemented via parallel lane edge stripes with a periodic cross-hatch.

-^I When constraints are prohibitive, consider 10-foot lane width as the minimum.
+K. When constraints are prohibitive, consider 10-foot iane width as the minimum.

-^m12-foot lane includes the width of the gutter pan, if integral curb and gutter is used n A pedestrian refuge should be a raised median with a minimum width of 6 feet.
-Wider medians up to 30 feet exist and may be implemented where fitting for boulevards.
+L. Travel lane includes the width or the gutter pan, if integral curb and gutter is used.

+M. Medians less than 6 feet wide are considered traffic channelization.
+A pedestrian refuge is a raised median with a minimum width of 6 feet.
+Wider medians may be implemented in the context of boulevards.